ebozden/Rotary-Wing-UAV-Modeling-Control-and-Waypoint-Tracking-Simulink/README.md

-# Rotary-Wing-UAV-Modeling-Control-and-Waypoint-Tracking-Simulink
+# Rotary-Wing UAV Modeling and Control

+This project focuses on modeling, simulation, and control of a rotary-wing unmanned aerial vehicle (UAV) using MATLAB and Simulink.

+## 🔧 Features

-Rotary-wing UAV modeled in Simulink with PID control and waypoint tracking
+- Dynamic modeling of a rotary-wing UAV in Simulink
+- PID controller design for attitude and stability
+- Simple waypoint tracking algorithm
+- Optional visualization with FlightGear

+## 📂 Project Structure